Skip to main content

 caution

-This target has been deprecated in favour of mongodb to support Data Catalog solution.
+This target has been deprecated in favour of mia-open-lineage to support Data Catalog solution.

 To configure the mia-console target use: